stuartwakefield/wire/README.md

 	// Returns an instance of class containing dependency
 	$instance = $factory->getInstance("dot.notation.path.to.Class");
     $instance->do(); // Echoes "Thoust value doth verily produce 1"

+# Resolving by interface

+The same is also true of interfaces.
+If instead `dot.notation.path.to.Dependency` was an
+interface:

+    <?php
+    interface Dependency {

+        function output($value);

+    }

+And the derived class was:

+    <?php
+    require_once "Dependency.php";

+    class DependencyImplementor implements Dependency {

+        function output($value) {
+            echo "Thoust value doth verily produce $value";
+        }

+    }

+Changing the definition to:

+    // This is a class without any dependencies
+    $dependency_def = array( "class" => "dot.notation.path.to.DependencyImplementor" );

+Would produce the same result as the last example.